Last updated: July 2026. Written by Josh Hutcheson, OnlineCourseing editor. See our review methodology.

 One-on-one Tutor Interaction

-I understand why most e-learning platforms don’t give students unlimited access to their instructors’ personal email (the internet is an unpredictable place).
-So, I was pleased to find that Udacity found a way to give you the closest thing to one-on-one tutor interaction via technical mentor support.
+Most e-learning platforms understandably don’t give students unlimited access to their instructors’ personal email (the internet is an unpredictable place).
+So it is a real plus that Udacity found a way to give you the closest thing to one-on-one tutor interaction via technical mentor support.

 Community